 Series D in 2005

-VoluBill S.A. specializes in real-time monitoring, control, and charging software tailored for communication providers.
-Founded in 2001 and headquartered in Montbonnot Saint Martin, France, the company offers a range of solutions including the CHARGE-IT platform, which facilitates real-time, on-the-network convergent charging and control for data services.
-Its offerings encompass the CHARGE-IT Service Controller, a platform for network charging, control, and policy enforcement, as well as the CHARGE-IT Dynamic Charging Platform, designed for real-time charging and control across various payment models, such as pre-pay and post-pay.
-VoluBill serves a diverse clientele that includes fixed, mobile, and fixed mobile convergent operators, with additional offices located in Europe and Asia.
+VoluBill S.A. is a provider of real-time monitoring, control, and charging software tailored for communication providers.
+Founded in 2001 and based in Montbonnot Saint Martin, France, with additional offices in Europe and Asia, the company specializes in solutions for fixed, mobile, and fixed mobile convergent operators.
+VoluBill's product offerings include CHARGE-IT, which facilitates real-time on-the-network convergent charging and control for data services; CHARGE-IT Service Controller, a platform for network charging, control, and policy enforcement; and CHARGE-IT Dynamic Charging Platform, which supports various charging models such as pre-pay, post-pay, and now-pay for data services.

 Digital Bridges